benkoshy/pagy/docs/guides/choose-right.md

 ===

->>> :icon-search:&nbsp;&nbsp;SEARCH
+>>> :icon-search:&nbsp;&nbsp;SEARCH {#search}

 Pagy supports `ElasticsearchRails`, `Meilisearch`, `Searchkick`, and `TypesenseRails`.

 These paginators get the count, limit and results provided by the search platform.
-Pagy acts as an interface to these underlying gems, using the `:offset` paginator (without the shortcomings).
+Pagy acts as an interface to these underlying gems, using the `:offset` paginator (without its shortcomings).

 ==- Paginators&nbsp;&nbsp;[!badge variant="contrast" size="xs" corners="pill" text="4"]